 OneKind believes it’s time for radical change, so that farmed salmon are given quality lives.
 Until this happens, there should be no further expansion of this industry.

-There are just over 250 Atlantic salmon farms in Scotland, producing 35 million salmon in 2016.
+There are just over 250 Atlantic salmon farms in Scotland, producing over 37 million salmon in 2018.
 The Scottish Government is committed to growth targets to double production by 2030.
 This is despite clear evidence that salmon on farms in Scotland are suffering.
-Diseases and sea lice infestations are rife, farmed salmon are often deformed, and they cannot express their natural behaviours.
-Treatment for diseases and sea lice often do more harm than good; and other animals such as seals and cleaner fish suffer as a consequence of salmon farming.

 What are the key welfare issues?

-Of the 43 million salmon put onto salmon farms in Scotland, in 2014, 26.7% died during the production cycle.
-Or, in other words, 9 million salmon died.
+More than 10 million salmon died during the production cycle in 2019: the highest number of premature deaths recorded by the industry.
 There are many factors that cause such high mortality rates.
 Salmon on farms in Scotland are stocked at high densities, in environments with no or little enrichment, and are exposed to sea lice, disease, predators and bad weather amongst other things.

 Sea lice are parasites that feed on the flesh, scales and tissues of salmon.
 This leaves tissue exposed, causing pain and creating an entrance for disease, as well as causing stress and mortality.
 Sea lice burdens on salmon farms have been as high as 29.5 average adult female sea lice per fish.